-Social anxiety disorder or social anxiety is an excessive emotional discomfort, anxiety, fear or worry about social situations.
-The individual is exceptionally worried about social situations, being evaluated or scrutinized by other people - there is a heightened fear of interactions with others.
+Social anxiety disorder or social anxiety is an excessive emotional discomfort, fear, or worry about social situations.
+The individual is worried about being evaluated or scrutinized by other people, and there is a heightened fear of interactions with others.

 Fast facts on social anxiety

 - It is more common in females than males.

 A person with social anxiety disorder may be extremely fearful of embarrassment in social situations.
 This fear can affect personal and professional relationships.

 Social anxiety often occurs early in childhood as a normal part of social development and may go unnoticed until the person is older.
 The triggers and frequency of social anxiety vary depending on the individual.

 Many people feel nervous in certain social situations, such as when giving a presentation, going out on a date, or taking part in a competition.
 This is normal and would not qualify as social anxiety disorder.